ncbi/ribovore/00README.txt

  - fail sequences that fail riboaligner
  - fail sequences that do cover a specified span of model positions (are too short)

- - fail sequences that do not cluster with other sequences in their taxonomic group
+Sequences that pass all these tests are subjected to a 'ingroup analysis' taxonomic test, and any sequences that do not cluster with other sequences in their taxonomic group are removed.

-Sequences that pass all of these tests are then (optionally) clustered and centroids for each cluster are selected.
+Sequences that survive that are then (optionally) clustered and centroids for each cluster are selected.

 Setup: if you followed the instructions above and can successfully run ribotyper.pl you should be able to also run